davetron5000/wtf-is-a-webpack/markdown/sourcemaps.md

 TOTAL: 2 FAILED, 4 SUCCESS
 ```

-It's hard to make out, but you can see that the Chrome run of the test is pointing to line 40, which is where the failing
+It's hard to make out, but you can see that the Chrome run of the test is pointing to line 40, which is where the failing expectation is.
-expectation is.

 It's not ideal, but it *is* a way to get stack traces for your tests.

 You can hit Ctrl-C to exit Karma.

-Not the greatest conclusion to our journey to have a sane development environment, but given what the language gives us—pretty
-much nothing—we've made the best of it.
+Not the greatest conclusion to our journey to have a sane development environment, but given what the language gives us—pretty much nothing—we've made the best of it.

-We can also see the tension between monolithic everything-is-included systems like Webpack, and the attempts at modularity and
-flexibility.
-Because neither Webpack nor Karma were designed to work together, and because each tool has a completer proprietary
-plugin/extension mechanism, we have to jump through a lot of hoops to get things working together.
-I'll touch on this later
-toward the end of our journey, but suffice it to say, the design of these tools seems to have the worst of both being monolithic
-and being modular.
+We can also see the tension between monolithic everything-is-included systems like Webpack, and the attempts at modularity and flexibility.
+Because neither Webpack nor Karma were designed to work together, and because each tool has a completely proprietary plugin/extension mechanism, we have to jump through a lot of hoops to get them working together.
+I'll touch on this later toward the end of our journey, but suffice it to say, the design of these tools seems to have the worst of both being monolithic and being modular.

 So, what's next?
 You've probably noticed that running Webpack is slow.
-Even if we adopted a full-blown TDD way of working,
-we're still going to be running Webpack a lot, and spending most of our time waiting on it.
+Even if we adopted a full-blown TDD way of working, we're still going to be running Webpack a lot, and spending most of our time waiting on it.
 Can we make that faster?